OpenEvalProject/evals/manuscripts/elife-58215/v2/manuscript.md

 ## Results

-## Vax1 is expressed in a ventro-dorsal gradient along the lateral ventricle
+### Vax1 is expressed in a ventro-dorsal gradient along the lateral ventricle

 We investigated gene expression during postnatal OB neurogenesis by in vivo electroporation of neural stem cells in the lateral and dorsal aspects of the forebrain lateral ventricle at postnatal day 1 (P1), followed by the isolation of homotypic cohorts at different time points by microdissection and FACS.
 Microarray analyses provided detailed insight into gene expression changes between the two neurogenic lineages (‘in space’) and during the progression from stem cells to young neurons (‘in time’; Figure 1A; for detail see Tiveron et al., 2017).

 ![Figure 1.](https://cdn.elifesciences.org/articles/58215/elife-58215-fig1-v2.jpg)

-**Figure 1.:** Vax1 is expressed in the lateral V-SVZ.(A) Representation of the strategy used for transcriptomic analysis in time and space in the dorsal and lateral OB lineages. pCX-GFP plasmid was introduced into neural stem cells (NSCs) residing within the dorsal or lateral V-SVZ and GFP-positive cells were isolated by FACS at different time points after electroporation (Elpo).
+**Figure 1.:** (A) Representation of the strategy used for transcriptomic analysis in time and space in the dorsal and lateral OB lineages. pCX-GFP plasmid was introduced into neural stem cells (NSCs) residing within the dorsal or lateral V-SVZ and GFP-positive cells were isolated by FACS at different time points after electroporation (Elpo).
 The mRNA content was analyzed by micro-array (Tiveron et al., 2017).
 (B) Quantification of Vax1 mRNA expression detected by micro-array analysis in dorsal (brown) and lateral (purple) progenies during neurogenesis.
 (C–H) In situ hybridization revealing Vax1 mRNA (in blue) combined with immuno-histochemistry using antibodies detecting (in brown) PAX6 (C, C’, G), ASCL1 (D, D’), DLX2 (E, E’, H) or KI67 (F, F’) proteins in the V-SVZ (C–F) or RMS (G, H) at postnatal day 3 (P3).
 (C’–F’) High magnification of cellular staining in the V-SVZ (area indicated by the yellow bracket in C-F).
 Arrows (C’): examples of strong PAX6 only positive cell in the dorso-lateral SVZ; blue staining underneath labels cells from a distinct plane.
 Arrow heads (E’, F’): double positive cells for DLX2 and KI67, respectively.
 High magnification of the RMS highlights the differential expression of Vax1 and Pax6 along the dorso-ventral axis (G’,G”) and the co-localization with Dlx2 (H’,H”).
 (I) Schematic representation of gene expression profile in different cell types of the neurogenic sequence.
 Circular arrow indicates proliferating cells.
 LV: lateral ventricle, RG: radial glia, TAP: transit amplified precursor, VZ: ventricular zone, SVZ: sub-ventricular zone.
 D: dorsal, L: lateral, S: septal, V: ventral.
 Scale bars: 100 µm (C–F), 20 µm (C’–F’), 50 µm (G–H).

 These analyses showed that Vax1 was confined to the neurogenic lineage derived from the lateral ventricular wall (Figure 1B).
 Vax1 mRNA was induced at low levels at 1 day post-electroporation (dpe) when most GFP-positive cells were transit amplifying precursors [Boutin et al., 2008; Figure 1B].
 Expression strongly increased at 2dpe and remained stably high at 4dpe, when most cells were migratory neuronal precursors, before steeply decreasing at 7dpe when cells arrived in the OB and emigrated from the RMS to invade the granule cell (GCL) and the glomerular (GL) layers (Tiveron et al., 2017).
 In comparison, isolates from dorsally electroporated brains showed no obvious Vax1 mRNA expression over all analyzed time points (Figure 1B).